wdpk88/homebridge-systemair-ventilator/README.md

 # Homebridge Systemair Ventilator Plugin
-This is a Homebridge plugin for controlling a Systemair Ventilator through its web interface.
+This is a Homebridge plugin for controlling a Systemair Ventilator through its web interface then into HomeKit.
 You must have a SAVEConnect WIFI module connected for this to work.
 You will need the IP address of the SAVEConnect device and include it in the plugin settings.

 # Installation:
 If Homebridge is not already installed, use the following command to install it globally: